Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

-You brush your teeth, floss regularly, and see your dentist for those all-important check-ups.
-But the chances are, you’re also engaging in a few habits that are especially damaging for your smile.
-Discover the worst dental habits – and what you can do to stop them.
+You brush your teeth, floss regularly, and see your dentist for those all-important check-ups – so there’s no way you could be accused of having poor oral hygiene.
+But the chances are, you’re also engaging in a few bad dental habits that are especially damaging to your smile.
+Discover the poor oral hygiene habits you should avoid, and what you can do to stop them.

 Your dentist may recommend a mouth guard or splint, which you can wear at night.
 If you’re grinding or clenching due to stress, tackle the source of that anxiety head on.
 Make time to relax and get a good night’s sleep by doing things that help you wind down before bed, such as yoga, deep breathing, meditation, having a bath or listening to music.

 Also, try to become more aware of your habit by training yourself to relax your jaw when you notice yourself grinding or clenching.
 For example, you could open your jaw slightly or gently place your tongue between your upper and lower teeth.
 And a gentle massage on your jaw muscles before bed can help to relax the area and minimise your chances of clenching overnight.

 Not only does it wreck your talons, nibbling your nails doesn’t do much for a healthy mouth either.
 This is because nail-biting tends to keep your teeth in constant motion, which can wear them down faster.
 Plus, it puts stress on your front teeth and weakens them, potentially leading to a more crooked smile.